435th Bombardment Squadron

 The 435th Bombardment Squadron, also known as the "Kangaroo" Squadron, is an inactive United States Air Force unit.
 It was formed in Australia in March 1942 as the 40th Reconnaissance Squadron and participated in combat in the Southwest Pacific Theater until November, when it was withdrawn from combat and returned to the United States, where it acted as a Replacement Training Unit until October 1943, when its personnel and equipment were withdrawn.

 The squadron was activated in April 1944 as a Boeing B-29 Superfortress unit, but was inactivated six weeks later, when B-29 groups reorganized from four to three squadrons.
-It activated again later that summer, and trained with B-29s until une 1945, when it deployed to Kadena Air Base, Okinawa, just before V-J Day.
+It activated again later that summer, and trained with B-29s until June 1945, when it deployed to Kadena Air Base, Okinawa, just before V-J Day.
 It remained on Okinawa until it was inactivated on 28 May 1946.

 History

 Background

 In the fall of 1941, the 19th Bombardment Group began moving to reinforce the Philippine Department Air Force.
 By the time of the Attack on Clark Field and the Attack on Pearl Harbor in December, group headquarters and its assigned 28th and 93d Bombardment Squadrons and attached 14th Bombardment Squadron were located in the Philippines.
 Its 32nd Bombardment Squadron had begun deploying from the Pacific coast.
 However, its 38th Reconnaissance Squadron, which arrived at Hickam Field, Hawaii as it was under attack, was used to reinforce the Hawaiian Islands.
 The reformed 38th Squadron remained in the United States.
 In mid-March 1942, the 38th was attached to the 303d Bombardment Group and 5th Air Force was authorized to organize the 40th Reconnaissance Squadron in its place.